United States Army Signal Corps: World War I

-On 1 August 1907, an Aeronautical Division was established within the Office of the Chief Signal Officer (OCSO).
-In 1908, on Fort Myer, Virginia, the Wright brothers made test flights of the Army's first airplane built to Signal Corps' specifications.
+On August 1, 1907, an Aeronautical Division was established under the Office of the Chief Signal Officer (OCSO).
+In 1908, in Fort Myer, Virginia, the Wright brothers conducted test flights of the Army's first airplane built to Signal Corps' specifications.
 Reflecting the need for an official pilot rating, War Department Bulletin No. 2, released on 24 February 1911, established a "Military Aviator" rating.
 Army aviation remained within the Signal Corps until 1918, when it became the Army Air Service.

-During World War I. Chief Signal Officer George Owen Squier worked closely with private industry to perfect radio tubes while creating a major signal laboratory at Camp Alfred Vail (Fort Monmouth).
-Early radiotelephones developed by the Signal Corps were introduced into the European theater in 1918.
-While the new American voice radios were superior to the radiotelegraph sets, telephone and telegraph remained the major technology of World War I.
+During World War I, Chief Signal Officer George Owen Squier worked closely with private industries to perfect radio tubes while creating a major signal laboratory at Camp Alfred Vail (later Fort Monmouth).
+Early radiotelephones developed by the Signal Corps were introduced into the European theatre in 1918.
+While the new American voice radios were of higher quality than the radiotelegraph sets, the telephone and telegraph remained the major communication technology of World War I.

-A pioneer in radar, Colonel William Blair, director of the Signal Corps laboratories at Fort Monmouth, patented the first Army radar demonstrated in May 1937.
-Even before the United States entered World War II, mass production of two radar sets, the SCR-268 and the SCR-270, had begun.
-Along with the Signal Corps' tactical FM radio, also developed in the 1930s, radar was the most important communications development of World War II.

-During World War I, women switchboard operators, known as the "Hello Girls", were sworn into the U.S. Army Signal Corps.
+Also during World War I, women switchboard operators, known as the "Hello Girls," were sworn into the Signal Corps.
 Despite the fact that they wore U.S. Army uniforms and were subject to Army regulations (Chief Operator Grace Banker received the Distinguished Service Medal), they were not given honorable discharges but were considered "civilians" employed by the military, because Army regulations specified the male gender.
-Not until 1978—the 60th anniversary of the end of World War I—did Congress approve veteran status/honorable discharges for the remaining "Hello Girls".
+Not until 1978—the 60th anniversary of the end of World War I—did Congress approve veteran status/honorable discharges for the surviving "Hello Girls."

+A pioneer in radar, Colonel William Blair, director of the Signal Corps laboratories at Fort Monmouth, demonstrated the SCR-268 prototype in May 1937.
+Before the United States entered World War II, mass production of two radar sets, the SCR (Signal Corps Radio)-268 and the SCR-270, had begun.